Nalytar/task_tracker_cli/README.md

 1. Give execution permissions to the setupTaskTracker.sh script using the command <code>chmod +x setupTaskTracker.sh</code>
 2. Run the script using the command <code>./setupTaskTracker.sh</code>
 <blockquote>On windows execute the setupTaskTracker.ps1 PowerShell Script</blockquote>
+3. Restart your cli for the scripts changes to take place

 There is also a -h command to display some informations to help in using the script